D0nw0r/Blog/content/posts/first_post.md

 I went out to solve a problem that didn't really require a solution (sRDI already existed), but I ended up learning a lot from the journey itself.
 Trying things and understanding why they work, their design choices, troubleshooting them are skills that I have found valuable to have in this field.

 I will be posting the code soon to my Github page, or should I re-write everything in Rust?...

+### Special thanks

+I would just like to give a special thank you to:

+- MaldevAcademy, the best resource for everything Maldev, specially their Discord with the amazing community.
+- Nick!
+- All the references I have used withing the blog post, their work is invaluable to other researchers and developers.